lingtalfi/JFileUploader/README.md

     to the widget.

     - .input-file: the hidden file input that's used to hold the change event
     - .fileuploader-item: an item representing a file.
 It's used to obtain the index of the file.
+    - data-id=$itemId: the theme is responsible for adding this attribute on the same element than the .fileuploader-item.
+        It's used by the core to access the inner file from a click in the gui.
      - .btn-remove-file: the remove file button.
     - .fileuploader-item-container: a container of fileuploader-item, it's used to implement the sortable feature.
     - .dropzone: the element into which the user can drop files